What You Need to Know About Dental X-Rays

 This is the most common reason patients decline taking dental x-rays.
 The answer is: NO, radiation from dental imaging cannot make cancer worse.
 Low dose radiation from medical imaging does not affect known cancer.
 In fact, high dose radiation is used to treat cancer.
 It takes decades for exposure from low dose radiation to manifest.
 However, the information gained from imaging patients with cancer most likely outweighs the small risk of cancer induction many years in the future.

-Rest assured that dental x-rays are vitals tools in allowing your dentist to maintain your dental health.
+Rest assured that dental x-rays are vital tools in allowing your dentist to maintain your dental health.
 It can show if you are healthy or in need of treatment.
 Also, remember to always ask your dental professional if you have any questions regarding your treatment or examination.